ks85725/Sketchpad/README.md

 # Sketchpad
-for hactoberfest
-Create A Drawing App using Fabric.js
+Create A simple Drawing App using Fabric.js
 This app is called Sketchpad